Gresham Domestic Violence Lawyers

 Unfortunately, it is common for arguments to become heated and even physical in an intimate relationship.
 Don’t be ashamed if this happens to you, and be aware that the abuser will often attempt to make you feel as if the violence is your fault or you desire the punishment.
 Often, as a victim of domestic abuse, you don’t know who to turn to, or what legal protections are available.
 If you are afraid for your safety, first contact law enforcement by dialing 911.
 Then, contact one of our Gresham domestic violence attorneys to assist you in gaining freedom and safety from those who are attempting to control you through physical, verbal, or financial intimidation.

 Whether you are suffering domestic violence at the hands of a spouse or you have been accused of committing violence against a family member, it is crucial that you act quickly to protect yourself and prevent further harm.
-Let our experienced family law attorneys provide the legal guidance and representation you need in this challenging time.
+Let our experienced restraining order attorneys in Gresham provide the legal guidance and representation you need in this challenging time.

 Family Abuse Protection Act